kokuwaio/helm-gradle-plugin/README.md

   [chartmuseum](https://chartmuseum.com/) and
   [artifactory](https://jfrog.com/artifactory/) should
-  work, I recommend to **use different ways of helm chart publishing** as there's no official spec on how to do it.
+  work, I recommend to **use different ways of helm chart publishing** as there's no official spec on how to do it (Helm 3 has experimental support for publishing to OCI registries).
   For example use the [artifactory gradle plugin](https://www.jfrog.com/confluence/display/RTF/Gradle+Artifactory+Plugin) if you're using artifactory.
 * **the only plugin** which has a real **notion of chart tests** including some